Emma Stevens: A New Zealand author of an Alaskan love story

 The 'imported' faculty distilled local water, or alternatively fell ill to bacteria in the local water supply.
 This meant that gathering bottled water in case of an avian flu outbreak was of paramount importance.
 I still remember stacking bottles of distilled and bought water under every piece of furniture until I believed our house on stilts was going to sink into the snow and ice and if we didn't die of the flu, we would be buried alive instead.

-So yes, I've found these Covid-19 times feel delicious in their familiar peace and quiet, in the return of birdsong, the friendly acknowledgements of locals, as well as the chance to spend precious time actually doing some baking.
 With Anzac Day arriving this weekend, I thought it timely to retrieve my recipe for Anzac cookies that I baked in their thousands while living in the bush; the cookies I wrote about in my books.
-The ease of baking these biscuits - no whipping of butter and sugar needed, the on-hand ingredients making these biscuits/cookies just so quick, easy and popular that I could have spent my days far from the classroom, just pottering and baking Anzac cookies in my kitchen. |
+The ease of baking these biscuits - no whipping of butter and sugar needed, the on-hand ingredients making these biscuits/cookies just so quick, easy and popular that I could have spent my days far from the classroom, just pottering and baking Anzac cookies in my kitchen.

 Happy Anzac Day everyone, enjoy your peacefulness, the tranquility of our beautiful surroundings, and stay well.